Introduction to Investment Banking

 - Investment bankers work for long hours.
 Work weeks of 70 hours or more are common.

-- Investment bankers in the office, spend their time developing strategies to pitch to clients, preparing financial analyses and documents, or working with the sales forces of their banks in selling the bonds and stocks.
+- Investment bankers in the office, spend their time developing strategies to pitch to clients, preparing financial analyses and documents, or working with the sales forces of their banks in selling bonds and stocks.

 Investment Banking Functions

 - Raising Capital & Security Underwriting – Investment Banks act as middlemen between a company that wants to issue new securities and the buying public.
-So basically it helps a company who is in need of capital or funds, by issuing securities.
+So basically it helps a company that is in need of capital or funds, by issuing securities.

-- Equity Research – The research department of an investment bank comes up with various research reports on the industries or other companies and helps its clients with investment decisions.
+- Equity Research – The research department of an investment bank comes up with various research reports on the industries or other companies and helps its clients with investment decisions

 Investment Bank Organizational Structure

 Front Office – The revenue for an Investment Bank is generated by the front office.
 It consists of three primary divisions: investment banking, sales & trading, and research.
 Sales and trading department involves Buying and selling products.
-The research department comes up with various research reports on the firms or industry.
+The research department comes up with various research reports on the firms or industries.